Unidata/MetPy/docs/developerguide.rst

 Documentation
 -------------

-MetPy's documentation is built using sphinx >= 1.3.
+MetPy's documentation is built using sphinx >= 1.4.
 API documentation is automatically generated from docstrings, written using the
 `NumPy docstring standard <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
 There are also example scripts in the ``examples`` directory.
 Using the ``sphinx-gallery`` extension, these examples are executed and turned into a gallery of thumbnails.
 The extension also makes these scripts available as Jupyter notebooks.

-The documentation is hosted by `Read the Docs <https://metpy.readthedocs.io>`_.
-The docs are built automatically from ``master`` as well as for the tagged versions on github. ``master`` is used for the ``latest`` documentation, and the latest tagged version is used for the ``stable`` documentation.
-To see what the docs will look like on RTD, you also need to install the ``sphinx-rtd-theme`` package.
+The documentation is hosted on `GitHub Pages <https://unidata.github.io/MetPy>`_.
+The docs are built automatically from ``master`` with every build on Travis-CI; every merged PR will have the built docs upload to GitHub Pages.
+As part of the build, the documentation is also checked with ``doc8``.
+To see what the docs will look like, you also need to install the ``sphinx-rtd-theme`` package.

 -----------